 - Key ISA Terms You Need to Know

 - Finding an ISA That’s Right for You

-The Difference between Income Share Agreements and Loans
+The Difference between Income Share Agreements and Private Personal Loans

-Loans carry a principal balance plus interest, both of which must be repaid irrespective of your circumstances.
-This means, with a loan, you will always pay back more than the amount you borrowed.
+Traditional personal loans contain a principal balance plus interest, both of which typically must be repaid irrespective of your circumstances.
+This means, with a personal loan, you will pay back more than the amount you borrowed.

-With loans, interest continues to accrue during your grace period and any temporary deferment.
+With most personal loans, interest continues to accrue during your grace period and any temporary deferment.
 This accrued interest is added to the principal balance you must repay.
-When this happens, the amount you are obligated to repay has actually grown despite your student loan being in deferment.
-This is called "negative amortization" and is a hidden cost leaving many borrowers in a much worse position than when they originally took out their loans.
+When this happens, the amount you are obligated to repay has actually grown despite whether your loan is in deferment.
+This is called “negative amortization” and is a hidden cost leaving many borrowers in a much worse position than when they originally took out their loans.

-With an Income Share Agreement, the school or lender you receive your ISA from is literally making an investment in you.
-As a result, many schools that offer ISA offer their students mentoring, career advice, and networking opportunities; all to ensure their students obtain a lucrative career.
+With an Income Share Agreement, the ISA-funder is literally making an investment in you.
+The funder is betting on your future success once you’ve finished your studies.
+This is why ISA-funders must carefully vet those in whom they invest, and also why ISA-funders will help their students with mentoring, career advice, and networking opportunities; all to ensure their students obtain a lucrative career.

 Key Terms You Need To Know Regarding Income Share Agreements

-Since Income Share Agreements are different from loans, you'll want to familiarize yourself with ISA terms, such as:
+Since Income Share Agreements work differently from traditional private loans, you’ll want to familiarize yourself with ISA terms, such as: